ushahidi/ussd-engine/README.md

 ## Environment variables
 Some important environment variables are:
 - `CACHE_DRIVER`: This variable defines the cache driver to use in the project.
 Conversations and responses are stored using the Laravel's cache services.
 You can read more about it [here](https://laravel.com/docs/5.7/cache).
+- `USHAHIDI_PLATFORM_API_URL`: The URL where you are hosting your instance of the Ushahidi platform.
+- `USHAHIDI_PLATFORM_API_VERSION`: The Ushahidi platform version you are using.
+Note: This project requires the Platform API to be version 5 or later.
+- `USHAHIDI_PLATFORM_API_TIMEOUT`:  Depending on your setup, you may want to set a custom timeout for requests to the Ushahidi Platform.
+It defaults to 2 seconds.
+- `USSD_MAX_CHARACTERS_PER_PAGE`: USSD messages are limited to a fixed amount of characters depending on the telecommunications service provider.
+This allows to paginate the content delivered to your users.
+It defaults to 160 characters.

 ## TODO
  - API Specification